akinghorn/akinghorn.github.io/README.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+ and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block